icatproject/icat.manual/tutorials/06InstallingICATServer.md

 * Set the `rootUserNames` parameter to `simple/root` - that is the `root` username configured using the `simple` authentication mechanism.
 * Set `authn.list` to `simple` - we are only using the simple authentication plugin in this tutorial.
 * Add `authn.simple.friendly = Simple` below the `authn.simple.url`.
 These tell ICAT where to find the `simple` authentication plugin and what to call it.
+* Set the value of `authn.simple.url`: The value of the FQDN in this URL must agree with the CN in the payara certificate that was generated during the installation of payara in [chapter 3](03InstallingGlassFish.md#check-the-certificate) of this tutorial and is obtained from the output of the `hostname` command.
+Here, the value of the FQDN is correct for a vagrant/virtualbox VM, which is `localhost.localdomain`.
+* Set the value of `lucene.url`: The value of the FQDN in this URL must agree with the CN in the payara certificate that was generated during the installation of payara in [chapter 3](03InstallingGlassFish.md#check-the-certificate) of this tutorial and is obtained from the output of the `hostname` command.
+Here, the value of the FQDN is correct for a vagrant/virtualbox VM, which is `localhost.localdomain`.
 * Finally, set the `lucene.directory` parameter to the directory created before: `/home/glassfish/data/lucene`.

 ```INI